jdknox/vrDemo/README.md

 * App button: interact

 # Future improvements
 Optimization is always ongoing, targeting 60 FPS.
 More interactions are in the works, as well as general polishing and cleanup.
+Also, the code is in more of a prototyping stage; better use of OO principles would make it easier to extend and maintain.